optakt/flow-dps/docs/api.md

 ## REST API

-### `GET /registers/:key` - Get Register
+### `GET /registers/:raw_key` - Get Register

-This route returns a register's payload from its key.
+This route returns the raw binary payload, encoded in hexadecimal, for the key's register in the execution state trie.

 **Example request**: `GET /registers/6c49490a1f023fda632cfe3a49b662016c49490a1f023fda632cfe3a49b66201?height=425`